janelia-flyem/buildem/README.md

 ## Troubleshooting

+It's a good idea to have a clean environment and "source" in environment variables as needed.
+If you get errors during builds, examine your environment variables and make sure there aren't conflicts with already installed components that have higher priority.
+Generally, we recommend minimal PATH, LD_LIBRARY_PATH, and PYTHONPATH environment variables.

 Some original source repositories or tarballs require https, which may be a problem for operating systems like Scientific Linux due to absent certificates.
 This issue can be sidestepped by using default non-https downloads, e.g., all downloads from janelia-flyem cache.

 Common build problems for individual components in the FlyEM Build System are documented in each component's CMake file (e.g. atlas.cmake).
 If you see an error, check that file's comments.